-A derivative of the revolutionary non-amphetamine stimulant, adrafinil, modafinil was first discovered in 1976 by Michel Jouvet, a French medical professor, in collaboration with the pharmaceutical company Cephalon.
+Modafinil was first discovered in 1976 by Michel Jouvet, a French medical professor, in collaboration with the pharmaceutical company Cephalon.
 Early animal studies highlighted the role of modafinil in causing physical and mental overactivity.
 It was subsequently deployed in humans for the first time in 1986 as an experimental treatment for narcolepsy, a sleep disorder characterized by overwhelming daytime drowsiness.
 After its initial success, modafinil was employed to treat certain other sleep disorders, including lack of sleep due to shift work and obstructive sleep apnea.
 The American and British military is also reported to have used modafinil to help keep their soldiers awake and functioning at high capacity (in some instances, for up to 40 hours at a stretch).
-Multiple studies have confirmed the drug’s actions in reducing the deleterious effects on the brain due to short-term sleep deprivation.
+Multiple studies have confirmed the drug’s actions in reducing the harmful effects on the brain due to short-term sleep deprivation.
 Due to these reasons, modafinil has become a popular nootropic used by many people around the world today, primarily to improve their cognitive performance.

-Modafinil is known to act on both the central and peripheral nervous system.
+Modafinil is known to act on both the central and peripheral nervous systems.
 However, its precise mechanisms of action are yet to be elucidated.
 It is usually sold in the form of 100 mg or 200 mg tablets.
-If you already are suffering from some serious medical illness, it is important to consult with a physician before embarking on the use of modafinil.
+If you are already suffering from some serious medical illness, it is important to consult with a physician before embarking on the use of modafinil.

 Amphetamines are central nervous system (CNS) stimulants that are used to treat ADHD and narcolepsy.
 Some of the brand names of amphetamines sold in the United States are Dexedrine, Biphetamine, Das, Dexampex, Ferndex, Oxydess II, Spancap No 1, Desoxyn, and Methampex.
 The purpose of Amphetamines is to stimulate the nervous system and are used in the treatment of depression, attention-deficit disorder, obesity, and narcolepsy, a disorder that causes individuals to fall asleep at inappropriate times during the day.
 Amphetamines produce considerable side effects and are especially toxic in large quantities.
 Amphetamines are commonly abused recreational drugs and are highly addictive.

-Although piracetam is also available for sale in the United States, the U.S. Food & Drug Administration has stated that piracetam cannot be marketed as a dietary supplement due to the fact that it cannot be classified as a vitamin, mineral, amino acid, botanical, or dietary substance.
+Although piracetam is also available for sale in the United States, the U.S. Food & Drug Administration has stated that piracetam cannot be marketed as a dietary supplement since it cannot be classified as a vitamin, mineral, amino acid, botanical, or dietary substance.
 The supplement is approved in many European countries for myoclonus, and aging-related conditions (dementia, Alzheimer’s).

 Piracetam has anti-platelet activity, meaning that it can thin the blood.
 So the same cautions would go along with any blood thinner.
-You should be cautious if you’re taking blood thinning medication, if your platelets are low, you’re at risk of bleeding disorders, or will be going to surgery within 2 weeks.
+You should be cautious if you’re taking blood-thinning medication, if your platelets are low, you’re at risk of bleeding disorders, or will be going to surgery within two weeks.

 If you’re seeking an alternative to piracetam, a number of natural remedies may help improve your brain health.
-For instance, fish oil, a source of omega-3 fatty acids, have been found to enhance cognitive function, preserve memory, and protect against depression and Alzheimer’s disease.
-Found naturally oily fish (including salmon, sardines, tuna, mackerel, and herring), fish oil is also sold in supplement form.
+For instance, fish oil, a source of omega-3 fatty acids, has been found to enhance cognitive function, preserve memory, and protect against depression and Alzheimer’s disease.
+Fish oil is also sold in supplement form.

-One of the champions of the -racetam group, Aniracetam is a powerful cognitive performance enhancer.
+Aniracetam is a powerful cognitive performance enhancer.
 It creates a period of lucid, focused mental clarity in which anxieties are reduced, memory is made precise, and thought is concentrated.
 This allows for greater problem-solving capabilities, verbal fluency, and an enhanced attention span.
-Aniracetam is a stronger version of its parent compound piracetam and promotes feelings of creativity and holistic thinking as well as reducing anxiety and helping those who suffer from depression.
+Aniracetam is a stronger version of its parent compound piracetam and promotes feelings of creativity and holistic thinking, as well as reducing anxiety and helping those who suffer from depression.
 While not many human studies have done, it has shown to have positive effects on learning and memory in individuals.